-Now I know you haven’t been hiding beneath a rock for the past ten years so chances are you’ll have heard of this little gem of a restaurant on the South Island’s east coast: Fleurs Place (no apostrophe; apparently it’s implied!).
-Nestled on the edge of the Pacific Ocean in a tiny fishing village, the ramshackle yet endearing little eatery feels like somewhere you could hang your hat; cosy, inviting and oh so memorable.
+Chances are you’ll have heard of this little gem on the South Island’s east coast: Fleurs Place.
+Nestled on the edge of the Pacific Ocean in a tiny fishing village, the ramshackle yet endearing little eatery feels like somewhere you could hang your hat; cosy, inviting and memorable.
 And as for the food… if you think you’ve had fresh fish, think again!
-Fleur’s daily menu changes based on that morning’s catch from the local fishing boats.
-Picture blue cod, gurnard, sole and groper with abundant fresh vegetables and your choice of sauce.
-Of course, there are plenty of other options for the less-pescatarian amongst us.
-This foodie institution is a must-visit on your trip around New Zealand.
+Fleur's daily menu changes based on that morning’s catch from the local fishing boats - blue cod, gurnard, sole and groper with abundant fresh vegetables and your choice of sauce.
+Of course, there are plenty of other options for the less-pescatarian too.
+This foodie institution is a must-visit!

 Unique points: The location is hard to beat, and don’t be surprised if Fleur herself stops by your table for a chat.

 Our 7 day Otago Farmhouse Gardens tour in spring include brunch at Fleurs.